A 11 day Women's Walking Retreat in the foothills of Eastern Nepal with Everest Summiteer Brigitte Muir and Women's Mentor Juliette Robertson

 Meals included: Breakfast.

-Please note that extra days in Kathmandu, flight over Everest, or excursions to other places near or far way can be organised for you if you wish to stay on. ( cost: not included in this walking retreat's cost)
+Please note that extra days in Kathmandu, flight over Everest, or excursions to other places near or far way can be organised for you by Friendship World Trek, our tour operator in Nepal, if you wish to stay on. ( cost: not included in this walking retreat's cost)